-Which could suggest a hereditary link associated with this disease, however it can also occur in other breeds as well (so the verdict is still out on that one).
-Additionally, hemangiosarcomas are much more common in older dogs and will only be found in younger dogs on very rare occasions.
+This could suggest a hereditary link associated with this disease; however, it can also occur in other breeds (so the verdict is still out on that one).
+Also, hemangiosarcomas are much more common in older dogs and will only be found in younger dogs on frequent occasions.

 The possibility of a hemorrhage

-This is a huge threat to your dog or cat’s life if he/she has hemangiosarcoma.
-Because the hemangiosarcomas are full of blood, they can rupture or burst at any time.
+This is a massive threat to your dog or cat’s life if they have hemangiosarcoma.
+Because the hemangiosarcomas are full of blood, they can rupture or burst at anytime.
 When this happens, there will be little you can do to save your pet’s life.
 It will usually result in sudden death.
-In fact, if your dog dies suddenly in his/her sleep, it could be due to a hemorrhage.
+If your dog dies suddenly in their sleep, it could be due to a hemorrhage.

 Symptoms of Hemangiosarcoma

-If your dog has hemangiosarcoma, then you will probably see some typical clinical signs.
+You will probably see some typical clinical signs if your dog has hemangiosarcoma.
 These will significantly impact your dog’s life.
 Those may include:

 Neurological Impairments such as:

-- Muscle coordination problems (other serious problems could cause this as well)
+- Muscle coordination problems (other serious issues could cause this as well),

 Diagnosis of Hemangiosarcoma

-Whenever you take your dog to the vet, the best way to get an accurate diagnosis is to give as much information as you can.
+Whenever you take your dog to the vet, giving as much information as possible is the best way to get an accurate diagnosis.
 The more your vet knows about your dog’s symptoms and medical history, the easier it will be for a diagnosis.

 There are some lab tests your vet will probably do to get to a diagnosis.
 Those may include:

-- Checking for a low blood platelet count
+- Studying for a low blood platelet count,

-Signs in the blood, internal bleeding, and any unusual mass.
-If your vet sees a tumor, then he/she will probably do a fluid and tissue biopsy to analyze it for cancer cells.
+Your vet will look for signs in the blood, internal bleeding, and unusual mass.
+If your vet sees a tumor, they will probably do a fluid and tissue biopsy to analyze it for cancer cells.
 This is not done through the skin but via an ultrasound guiding it through a body cavity.

 Treatment & Prognosis

-Treatment and prognosis will depend entirely how far its spread.
+Treatment and prognosis will depend entirely on how far it spreads.